gp201/BERT/README.md

 ## Data
 The data folder contains the corpus.
 [The dataset.csv](data/dataset.csv) file contains a model O/P for a single abstract.
-If multiple tags are present it will be present in the given format.
+If multiple tags or no tags are present it will be present in the given format.

 | Word            | Tag       |
 | --------------- |:---------:|